 The pace of digital transformation is accelerating all along the value chain, from marketing and customer acquisition to underwriting and claims.
-This panel of CTOs and CDOs will share their experience utilizing digital tools and technologies to lower costs, drive stronger customer loyalty and engagement, and enhance profitability throughout the organization.
+This panel will share their experience utilizing digital tools and technologies to lower costs, drive stronger customer loyalty and engagement, and enhance profitability throughout the organization.

-Deno Fischer, Principle, Customer Solutions Advisory Practice, KPMG
+Deno Fischer, Principal, Customer Solutions Advisory Practice, KPMG

-Sean Ringstead, Executive Vice President, Chief Digital Officer and Chief Risk Officer, Chubb Group
+Sean Ringsted, Executive Vice President, Chief Digital Officer and Chief Risk Officer, Chubb Group